huzaifa7998/PetHAF-Studio/README.md

 5. Open a pull request

 Please keep new code consistent with the existing style — ANSI output through `Colours.h`, input validation with `cin.fail()` guards, and virtual method overrides for any new pet types.
-Make sure all the given files are present in one path or folder so that the main file could compile.

 ---